jordanbigdata/portfolio/README.md

 Screenshots of my recent project in
 * Architect, build and launch efficient and reliable data pipelines to move data from API to Google BigQuery (Python, Bash Shell, Postgres)
-* Design and develop analytics to enable other teams to consume and understand data faster.
+* Design and develop analytics to enable other teams to consume and understand data faster (BigQuery, Aggregated Tables, Tableau)

 https://drive.google.com/open?id=0Bw5Xxuz7rs9ZTzIzWHZDZ1pDRDQ